-it.'
-It's nothing like that.
-It's just that we had to win out to begin the season and we still have to win out.
-We can still accomplish great things realizing that there was still plenty to play for.
+That's not to minimize the sting of the loss.
+It's just that so soon after a defeat that many felt could have easily swung the other way, some Buckeyes may have found solace in realizing that there was still plenty to play for.
 "It's painful because anytime you're at Ohio State you're expected to win every game," Whitner said.
 "But you know, we're going to bounce back from this game.
 Even though we lost this game, we still have a chance to go to the national championship.